OUR PEOPLE « Tribal Soul

 OUR PEOPLE

-Lara is a producer and theatre artist from Sydney, Australia.
-In Sydney she co-created the monthly community music event Deja, now in its eighth year.
-She later lived in Berlin, where she was an actor and costumer in the Galli Theatre, and facilitated creative workshops in a local kindergarten.
-She left Berlin to study theatre, literary studies and human geography at Roosevelt Academy, The Netherlands, where she was director of the student theatre company.
-From 2011-12 she lived in Israel, making costumes for a children’s show in the Israeli Opera.
-She is co-editor of Pedagogical Stylistics (with Burke, Csabi, & Zerkowitz; Continuum Press, 2012), and her research on self-styled “travellers” was recently published in the journal Tourist Studies.
-Lara has a special interest in the power and possibilities of representation.
+Lara is a designer and producer from Sydney, Australia.
+In Sydney, she co-created the monthly community music event Deja, now in its eighth year.
+She later lived in Berlin, where she was a performer at Galli Theatre, and led play-building workshops for children.
+She left Berlin to study at University College Roosevelt, The Netherlands, where she was director of the student theatre company.
+In 2011-12 she lived in Israel, making costumes for a children’s production in the Israeli Opera.
+Lara holds a BA Hons in Arts & Humanities and Human Geography, and a PG Dip in Performance Creation (Design).
+Lara has been associate producer for Tribal Soul since early 2011.
 She is dedicated to creating spaces where people with different skills and perspectives can share ideas and produce work together.
-She lives in Melbourne.

 Harold George: Choreographer, dancer